Galleria Estense: Francesco I's successors

 Francesco's son Alfonso IV was the first to open the gallery to the public.
 His wife Laura Martinozzi, granddaughter of Cardinal Mazzarino, became regent to the duchy on the death of her husband, given their son, Francesco II, was only two years old.
-The duchess did not contribute to the gallery purchases, dedicating herself for the most part to charitable works and the construction of churches and convents, with the aim of repairing a state severely affected by the outbreak of plague and the Thirty Years War.
+The duchess did not contribute to the gallery purchases, dedicating herself for the most part to charitable works and the construction of churches and convents, with the aim of repairing a state severely affected by the outbreak of plague and the Thirty Years' War.

 The gallery was not enriched, but depleted during the successive reigns of Francesco II.
 In order to raise funds, the duke decided to sell the finest pieces of the collection to Augustus III of Poland for the considerable sum of 100,000 Venetian zecchini (the equivalent of around 650 kg of gold).
-Thus, in July 1746, works by Giulio Romano, Andrea del Sarto, Rubens, Velázquez, Holbein, Titian, Parmagianino, Correggio, Guercino, Guido Reni, Carracci, and many others embarked for Dresden.
-Such works may still be admired in the Gemäldegalerie today.
-Neither was Rinaldo I, his uncle successor, able to enrich the duchy artistically.
+Thus, in July 1746, works by Giulio Romano, Andrea del Sarto, Rubens, Velázquez, Holbein, Titian, Parmigianino, Correggio, Guercino, Guido Reni, Carracci, and many others embarked for Dresden.
+Such works may still be admired in the Gemäldegalerie Alte Meister today.
+Neither was Rinaldo I, his uncle and successor, able to enrich the duchy artistically.

-Ercole III and his predecessor, Francesco III, used the same pillaging method as Francesco I to salvage the gallery: depredating the duchy’s churches (Carpi, Reggio, Modena), but also aided by the use of raw impositions.
-One such example lies with Niccolò dell’Abbate’s frescoes detached from the walls of the Rocca di Scandiano, from which some paintings also arrived.
+Ercole III and his predecessor, Francesco III, used the same pillaging method as Francesco I to salvage the gallery: depredating the duchy’s churches, but also aided by the use of raw impositions.
+One such example lies with Niccolò dell'Abbate’s frescoes detached from the walls of the Rocca di Scandiano, from which some paintings also arrived.